Is lucid dreaming dangerous? It’s a great question – especially if you’re a first time lucid dreamer.

 You will always wake back up to the safety of your warm bed.
 If you can keep this in mind during your experiments, it will lessen the effects because you’ll realize that nothing can hurt you when you’re dreaming.

 The real world presents far more dangers than anything you could dream about.
-Even the most violent nightmare will leave you safely in your bed without a scar.
+Even the most violent nightmare will leave you safely in your bed without a scratch.

-When you’re first starting to lucid dream, it can be a really exciting and thrilling time.
+When you’re first starting to lucid dream, it can be an exciting and thrilling time.

 It’s important, however, to practice in moderation.